Explain the following terms in brief

 See this link

-The application of this theorem is both the AC & DC circuits where it assists to build the circuits like “Norton” as well as “Thevenin” equivalent circuits.
+The application of this theorem is both the AC & DC circuits, where it assists to build the circuits like “Norton” and “Thevenin” equivalent circuits.

 Equipotential surface with an example

 Electric potential is the potential energy per unit charge.
 Potential on an equipotential surface is constant through the surface.
 The direction of the electric field is perpendicular to the equipotential surface.

 At every point on the equipotential surface, electric field lines are perpendicular to the surface.
 This is because potential gradient along any direction parallel to the surface is zero, i.e.,

 E = - (dv/dr) = 0

 so the component of electric Field parallel to the equipotential surface is zero.